coding/ci-plugins/plugins/packer/packer/README.md

 : validate or build only the specified builds

 template
-: A json file will execute multiple builds in parallel as defined in the template
+: A json file will execute multiple builds in parallel.

 syntax_only
 : Only check syntax.
 Do not verify config of the template, defaults to `false`